Mr. Vieux Bois Makes an Encounter

 Les amours de Mr. Vieux Bois was first published in Geneva in 1837 and is known in English as The Adventures of Mr. Obadiah Oldbuck (page saved to the Internet Archive).

-For his graphic literature, Rodolphe Töpffer used a particular lithographic process known as autography, which consisted of transferring drawings made on special paper to lithographic stone.
-This method was cheaper and quicker than wood engraving while achieving equally good results, and it allowed for the lettering to retain the spontaneous appearance of handwriting.
+For his graphic literature, Rodolphe Töpffer used a particular lithographic process known as "autography," which consisted of transferring drawings made on primed paper to lithographic stone.
+This method was cheaper and quicker than wood engraving while achieving equally good results, and it allowed for the lettering to retain the spontaneous appearance of handwriting, as it didn't need to be mirrored before printing.

 *Many thanks to Töpfferiana for their gracious assistance.